-Shared Lock (S-LOCK): A lock that allows multiple transactions to read the same object at the same time.
-If one transaction holds a shared lock, then another transaction can acquire that same shared lock.

-- 2. Exclusive Lock (X-LOCK): Allows a transaction to modify an object.
+- Shared Lock (S-LOCK): A lock that allows multiple transactions to read the same object at the same time.
+If one transaction holds a shared lock, then another transaction can also acquire that same shared lock. - Exclusive Lock (X-LOCK): Allows a transaction to modify an object.
 This lock is not compatible for any other lock.
-Only one transaction can hold an exclusive lock at a time. - 3.
-Shared locks can be shared with shared locks, but exclusive locks can't be shared with anything. - 4.
-Executing with locks: - (a) Transactions request locks (or upgrades) from the lock manager. - (b) The lock manager grants or blocks requests based on what locks are currently held by other transactions. - (c) Transactions release locks when they no longer need them. - (d) The lock manager updates its internal lock-table and then gives locks to waiting transactions.
+Only one transaction can hold an exclusive lock at a time.

+Executing with locks:

+- 1. Transactions request locks (or upgrades) from the lock manager. - 2.
+The lock manager grants or blocks requests based on what locks are currently held by other transactions. - 3.
+Transactions release locks when they no longer need them. - 4.
+The lock manager updates its internal lock-table and then gives locks to waiting transactions.

-Two-Phase Locking
+2 Two-Phase Locking

-Two-Phase locking (2PL) is a concurrency control protocol that determines whether a transaction is allowed to access an object in the database on the fly.
+Two-Phase locking (2PL) is a pessimistic concurrency control protocol that determines whether a transaction is allowed to access an object in the database on the fly.
 The protocol does not need to know all of the queries that a transaction will execute ahead of time.

-1. Phase #1: Growing
+Phase #1: Growing

-- (a) Each transaction requests the locks that it needs from the DBMS's lock manager. - (b) The lock manager grants/denies lock requests.
+- Each transaction requests the locks that it needs from the DBMS's lock manager. - The lock manager grants/denies lock requests.

-2. Phase #2: Shrinking
+Phase #2: Shrinking

-- (a) The transaction enters this phase immediately after it releases its first lock. - (b) The transaction is allowed to only release locks that it previously acquired.
-It cannot acquire new locks in this phase. - 3.
+- The transaction enters this phase immediately after it releases its first lock. - The transaction is allowed to only release locks that it previously acquired.
+It cannot acquire new locks in this phase.

 On its own, 2PL is sufficient to guarantee conflict serializability.
-It generates schedules whose precedence graph is acyclic. - 4.
-It is susceptible to cascading aborts, which is when a transaction aborts and now another transaction must be rolled back, which results in wasted work. - 5.
-There are potential schedules that are serializable but would not be allowed by 2PL (locking can limit concurrency).
+It generates schedules whose precedence graph is acyclic.
+But it is susceptible to cascading aborts, which is when a transaction aborts and now another transaction must be rolled back, which results in wasted work.

+There are also potential schedules that are serializable but would not be allowed by 2PL (locking can limit concurrency).

-Strict Two-Phase Locking
+3 Strong Strict Two-Phase Locking